DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/file_writer.md

 # File Writer
-The `FileWriter` in the `DarkRift.Server.Plugins.LogWriters` namespace provides a log writer that writes to a file on disk.
+The `FileWriter` in the `%DarkRift.Server.Plugins.LogWriters` namespace provides a log writer that writes to a file on disk.

 ## Settings
 The following settings are exposed to configuration: